jayg996/recsyschallenge/README.md

-# RecSys Challenge 2019 : recomendation system based RNN with attention
+# RecSys Challenge 2019 : Recommendation System based RNN with Attention

 This repository has models and preprocessing codes to participate in the [RecSys Challenge 2019](http://www.recsyschallenge.com/2019/).